Life220/YappDown/README.md

 A note taking app built in Django on Alpine Linux with Mariadb and TailwindCSS using Docker.

 ### Required
-Alpine Linux
+Alpine Linux,
-Django
-Mariadb
-Docker
+Django,
+Mariadb,
+Docker.

 ### Personal choices
-TailwindCSS:
-TailwindCSS uses utility-first classes to apply styles directly in the HTML, resulting in smaller and more maintainable stylesheets
+TailwindCSS: uses utility-first classes to apply styles directly in the HTML, resulting in smaller and more maintainable stylesheets

 ## Compile and Run
 ### Automatically (recommended)